 Find out when you need to come back to lead Frosh Trip.
 The regular arrival date for Leaders is Tuesday, September 1 by 5:00 PM.
 People who are leading specialty trips will need to come back earlier for special training.
 Read on for details.

-Outdoor Action is now an integrated part of Freshmen Orientation
+Outdoor Action is now an integrated part of Orientation for the Class of 2020

 Going forward the OA Frosh Trip will be offered at no charge to all participants.
 Also, the OA Leader Training Program will now be free to all participants.